xcart/xcart-docs/_pages/kb_en/general_setup/admin/login.md

 2. Enter your email and password for the Admin area.

    {% note info %}
-   The initial Admin area login credentials were set up during the [Step 2 of the X-Cart software installation](https://kb.x-cart.com/general_setup/installation/installation_guide.html#step-2-creating-administrator-account "Admin Area Login and Password Recovery").
+   The initial Admin area login credentials were set up during [Step 2 of the X-Cart software installation](https://kb.x-cart.com/general_setup/installation/installation_guide.html#step-2-creating-administrator-account "Admin Area Login and Password Recovery").
    {% endnote %}

 3. Click the **Log in** button.